irini-git/OA-STM-Corpus_copy/CoreSC/README.md

 For the generation of the version of SAPIENTA used was a python re-implementation of the one described in the Bioinformatics paper.
 You can contact Dr Liakata for more details (m.liakata@warwick.ac.uk).

-Please note that this is an intial annotation of the content and does not represent the full capabilities of that tool.
+Please note that this is an initial annotation of the content and does not represent the full capabilities of that tool.
 The quality of the annotation could probably be improved if the Elsevier XML were converted to the NLM DTD, then run through the tool.
 The additional sequence clues available there should